vfarcic/devops24/manuscript/03-manual-cd.md

 # Defining Continuous Deployment

 T> The work on defining Continuous Deployment (CDP) steps should not start in Jenkins or any other similar tool.
-Instead, we should focus on Shell and scripts.
-We should turn our attention to the tools only once we are confident that we can execute the full process with only a few commands.
+Instead, we should focus on Shell commands and scripts.
+We should turn our attention to the CI/CD tools only once we are confident that we can execute the full process with only a few commands.

-We should be able to execute most, if not all, CDP steps from anywhere.
+We should be able to execute most of CDP steps from anywhere.
 Developers should be able to run them locally from a Shell.
 Others might want to integrate them into their favorite IDEs.
-The number of ways all or parts of the CDP steps are executed can be quite huge.
+The number of ways all or parts of the CDP steps can be executed might be quite huge.
 Running them as part of every commit is only one of those permutations.
 The way we execute CDP steps should be agnostic to the way we defined them.
 If we add the need for very high (if not complete) automation, it is clear that the steps must be simple commands or Shell scripts.
 Adding anything else to the mix is likely to result in tight coupling which will limit our ability to be independent of the tools we're using to run those steps.

 Our goal in this chapter is to define the minimum number of steps a continuous deployment process might need.
 From there on, it would be up to you to extend those steps to serve a particular use-case you might be facing in your project.
 Once we know what should be done, we'll proceed and define the commands that will get us there.
 We'll do our best to create the CDP steps in a way that they can be easily ported to Jenkins, CodeShip, or any other tool we might choose to use.
 We'll try to be tools agnostic.
 There will always be some specific steps that will be very specific to the tools we'll use but my hopes are that they will be limited to limited scaffolding, and not the CDP logic.